 Getting around and day to day

 Some taxis will provide baby seats in their vehicles but you need to request them ahead of time.
 You can most definitely request them through private drivers, or you can hire one youreslf.
 Surprisingly (for me!)
 I was comfortable enough keeping Everly on my lap in the back seat for our taxi rides.
 To be honest we didn’t have too many of them, so it wasn’t a huge issue.
 The only time I did wish we’d paid the extra for a car seat was when we had a 2 hour trip to the zoo.
-It wasn’t a concern about road safety, it was more that it’s not super comfortable having a toddler on your lap for this long!
+It wasn’t a concern about road safety (although the Bali traffic WILL have your stomach in knots), it was more that it’s not super comfortable having a toddler on your lap for this long!

 Definitely get to know one driver or one company while you’re there (I’m happy to pass on the details for the driver we used!)
 It’s always nice to get to know someone personally, and even nicer when they greet your child in the morning with, “Hi Miss Everly!
 Did you end up finding out where the green sheep was?”